A Guide to Active Duty Storage for 2024

 Word of mouth is your best recommendation for good military storage.
 Start by asking other military families in the area.
 If you don’t know anyone yet, check online forums for military personnel or ask at your transport office.

-Here are some questions you should ask before deciding:
+Here are some questions you should ask before deciding on a facility:

 • Do they offer a military discount or other benefits to military personnel and their families?
 What will you need to show to receive the discount?
 Most facilities will ask to see a valid military ID.